archphile/thepenguin/content/blog/2017-09-27-dr14tmeter-a-nice-tool-to-find-the-dr-of-an-album.md

 +++

 [Dr14 T.meter](https://github.com/simon-r/dr14_t.meter) is an open source command line tool that computes the dynamic range of your music files.

-It's a tool that I use in order to create reports for each of my FLAC albums I have in my music library.
+It's the tool I use to create reports for all the FLAC albums of music library.

-Installing it in Archlinux was pretty easy:
+Installing it in Archlinux is very easy:

 	yaourt -S dr14_tmeter

-In order to create a report for an album you need the following command:
+To create a report for an album you need the following command:

 	dr14_tmeter /path/to/album/

-What is really nice about it is that you can use it recursively in order to create dynamic range repors for multiple albums at once:
+What is really nice about it this program, is that one can use it recursively in order to create dynamic range reports for multiple albums at once:

 	dr14_tmeter -r /path/to/album/library/

 The result of these commands is a file within the album directory named **dr14.txt**.

 Here is an example of such a file:

 	﻿----------------------------------------------------------------------------------------------
 	 Analyzed: Vultures /  Artist: 1000mods